 - IntraFi Network Deposits (formerly ICS) accounts enjoy as many withdrawals as you need while still gaining interest.

 - The ease of working through one trusted relationship, earning one rate per maturity, and receiving consolidated statements.

-- Possible relief from ongoing collateralization – since ICS/CDARS deposits are eligible for FDIC protection, you may not need to perform the time-consuming tasks of continually collateralizing your deposits and tracking changing collateral values on a recurring basis.²
+- Possible relief from ongoing collateralization – since IntraFi Network Deposits products are eligible for FDIC protection, you may not need to perform the time-consuming tasks of continually collateralizing your deposits and tracking changing collateral values on a recurring basis.²

 - The power of daily compounding.

 - The ability to have your funds available to support lending initiatives, including special development projects that strengthen your local community.³

 1 – Limits apply.
 Funds may be submitted for placement only after an investor enters into a IntraFi Network Deposits Placement Agreement with our bank.
 This agreement contains important information and conditions regarding the placement of funds.